mirror/dd-wrt/src/router/curl/docs/cmdline-opts/proxy.md

 Unix domain sockets are supported for socks proxy.
 Set localhost for the host part. e.g. socks5h://localhost/path/to/socket.sock

-HTTPS proxy support works with the https:// protocol prefix for OpenSSL and GnuTLS (added in 7.52.0).
-It also works for mbedTLS, Rustls, Schannel and wolfSSL (added in 7.87.0).
+HTTPS proxy support works set with the https:// protocol prefix for OpenSSL and GnuTLS (added in 7.52.0).
+It also works for BearSSL, mbedTLS, Rustls, Schannel, Secure Transport and wolfSSL (added in 7.87.0).

-Unrecognized and unsupported proxy protocol schemes cause an error.
+Unrecognized and unsupported proxy protocols cause an error (added in 7.52.0).
+Ancient curl versions ignored unknown schemes and used http:// instead.

 If the port number is not specified in the proxy string, it is assumed to be 1080.